-When the appliance is at rest and there are no requests for heating or DHW, the following functions are active:
+When the appliance is at rest and there are no requests for heating or hot water, the following functions are active:

-- Pre-heat function the pre-heat function enables the appliance to periodically light and maintain the temperature of the DHW heat exchanger.
-This "keep-hot" facility enables the appliance to provide an instantaneous response to DHW requests. - 2-stage frost-protection system the frost-protection system protects the appliance against the risk of frost damage.
-The first stage enables activation of the pump should the temperature of the appliance fall to 7°C. The second stage becomes active when the temperature has dropped to 3°C. Should the second stage become active, the appliance will function on minimum power until it reaches 30°C. - Anti-block function the anti-block function enables the pump and divertor valve actuator, to be energised for short periods, when the appliance has been inactive for more than 19-hours.
+- 2-stage frost-protection system the frost-protection system protects the appliance against the risk of frost damage.
+The first stage enables activation of the pump should the temperature of the appliance fall to 7°C. The second stage becomes active when the temperature has dropped to 3°C. Should the second stage become active, the appliance will function on minimum power until it reaches 30°C. - anti-block function the anti-block function enables the pump to be energised for short periods, when the appliance has been inactive for more than 19-hours.

-1.3 MODE OF OPERATION (Heating)
+1.3 MODE OF OPERATION

-When there is a request for heat via the programmer/time clock and/or any external control, the pump and fan are started, the fan speed will modulate until the correct signal voltage is received at the control PCB.
+When there is a request for heat and/or hot water, via the programmer/time clock and/or any external control, the pump and fan are started, the fan speed will modulate until the correct signal voltage is received at the control PCB.
 At this point an ignition sequence is enabled.

 Ignition is sensed by the electronic circuitry to ensure flame stability at the burner.
 Once successful ignition has been achieved, the electronic circuitry increases the gas rate to 75% for a period of 15 minutes.
 Thereafter, the boiler's output will either be increase to maximum or modulate to suit the set requirement.
 When the appliance reaches the desired temperature the burner will shut down and the boiler will perform a three-minute anti-cycle (timer delay).
-When the request for heat has been satisfied the appliance pump and fan may continue to operate to dissipate any residual heat within the appliance.